dead-claudia/journald-exporter/CONTRIBUTING.md

 - `-p <PORT>`: Set the port to run at.
 Default is 8080.
 - `-d <DURATION>`: Set the test duration to run in seconds.
 Default is 60.
 Note that anything below about 10 is pointless, since the API is invoked once every 5 seconds.
 - `-b <BINARY_PATH>`: Set the path to the binary.
 CI is set up to use this to simplify its workflow.

+> Why Node and not a Bash script?
+Few reasons:
+>
+> 1. There's a lot less room for error with process management.
+For one, Node automatically kills and waits on child processes, avoiding a pain point with the Bash script that led to debuggability issues.
+Also, it avoids weird issues with stdout/stderr not showing up in CI.
+> 2. Node's timers and native HTTP support allow me to only wrangle one child process, not three, and I can fit everything into a single file.
+> 3. All in all, it comes out to a file that's only about 50% larger, yet I can do everything I want at a low level.
+> 4. I'm familiar with Node, and that of course saves a lot of time.

 ## Process isolation